Schuylerville storms past Fonda in OT thriller

-FONDA, NY (NEWS10) — Schuylerville topped Fonda-Fultonville 26-16 in last year’s Section 2 Class C title game.
-The Black Horses looked to beat the unbeaten Braves in the semifinals on Friday night.
+FONDA, NY (NEWS10) — Schuylerville topped Fonda-Fultonville 26-16 in last year’s Section II, Class C title game.
+The Black Horses looked to beat the unbeaten Braves in the semi-finals on Friday night.

 Lukas Sherman scored the Black Horses’ first touchdown of the game with under three minutes to play, tying Fonda-Fultonville 7-7 to send it to overtime.
 Peyton Webber scored his second touchdown of the game for the Braves to start overtime to make it 13-7.
 The Braves went for two, and did not convert.